top of page

 c.
 King James.

-The Geneva Bible was the first version, having chapters and numbered verses.
+This was the first Bible to have chapters and numbered verses.

-William Wittingham led several other scholars in creating the Bible after Queen "Bloody" Mary died.
+William Wittingham led several other scholars in translating the Bible after Queen "Bloody" Mary died.

-The Geneva Bible was popular until the King James Version appeared in 1611.
+The Geneva Bible was popular until the King James Version was printed in 1611.

 a.
 Thomas Matthew in the year 1537 AD.